 Samples: earn more respect from peers; develop my self-esteem; do public speaking; improve my appearance and grooming; learn to relax and enjoy leisure time; attain my ideal weight; stop smoking; improve my physical condition; be a person of more integrity; plan more time alone for myself; read the Bible completely through; introduce _______________ to Jesus, etc.

 You should now have ten separate sheets of paper on which you have written your beliefs, your attitudes, your values, your mission statement, and your goals—all consistent with the Bible‘s definitions of “success“ and “prosperity.”

 Another Homework Assignment

-Another homework assignment is to take another separate sheet of paper and use it for notes that come to your mind from time to time as you re-read and reflect upon this teaching and continue updating and changing your other sheets as situations and events change in your life.
+Another homework assignment is to take another separate sheet of paper, and use it for notes that come to your mind from time to time as you re-read and reflect upon this teaching, and continue updating and changing your other sheets as situations and events change in your life.
 Remember, this entire process is an ongoing process; your documents are “living” documents, subject to change, updating, and revision through the years.
-Here are some sample thoughts and notes some of my regular workshop participants have written:
+Here are some sample thoughts and notes written by some of my regular workshop participants:

 - Everything I write in this workbook (beliefs, values, mission statement, goals, etc.) is always subject to change as situations and events change in my life such as a death, divorce, a move, a new job, illness, etc. When things change, simply update them and move on toward the new future necessary to incorporate the changes.

 - Another fun exercise might be to sit down with my spouse and children and work on these together from time to time so I not only have individual beliefs, values, etc., but so we have shared interests.
 Even children can work out some of these principles at their own state of awareness and level of understanding.
 For example, don’t you wish you had learned some of these principles when you were in elementary, middle, and high school?
 What we’re generally taught in school helps us make a living; these principles help us make a life!